Laragear/Fingerprint/README.md

 The Fingerprint hash is generated on demand and cached inside the Fingerprint instance.
 If the value is an object and it changes, the hash will remain the same.

 To avoid this, you may use a callback that returns the value to hash.
-Everytime the hash is required, it will be regenerated even if the value remains the same.
+Everytime the hash is required, it will be generated anew.

 ```php
 use App\Models\Article;